How to Select the Best ETL Tool to Integrate With Airflow? Our 3 Picks

 As we mentioned before, there is no single superior ETL / ELT tool.
 However, this isn't neccessarily bad news.
 What truly matters is having an orchestrating tool which can integrate all the other solutions you use on a daily basis for your data analysis.
 This is where Airflow comes in.

-Airflow was designed to be an orchestrator, not an execution framework, which means in practice that it’s a best practice to use Airflow Providers for orchestrating jobs with other tools.
+Airflow is designed to be an orchestrator, not an execution framework, which means in practice that it's a best practice to use Airflow Providers for orchestrating jobs with other tools.
 Airflow allows you to pick whatever ETL tool is best for you, and orchestrate it with any logic that you have.
 For example, if you want to validate row counts after choosing Fivetran to load your data into bigquery, you can follow the approach in this DAG.

 If you want to write custom Python scrips to get your data out of Salesforce into Snowflake in an ELT pattern, you can use the approach shown here.
 Obviously in Airflow, your pipelines are written as code, which means you're going to have the flexibility of Python behind you, and it was designed with scalability and extensibility in mind.
 Using Provider Packages allows you to orchestrate services with Airflow with very little code.
 That's one of the biggest benefits of Airflow.